robmoffat/k9/docs/sprints/sprint_011.md

 As a test, we should be testing the *actual content of the SVG diagram*.

+# Step 2:  Random SVG

+[This page](https://developer.mozilla.org/en-US/docs/Web/SVG/Element) covers details about all of the different SVG elements.

+Now, since we are using CSS attributes to determine content, it seems perfectly reasonable that we will be able to nest any of this stuff within one of our elements.

-# Step 2:  Path Transformations
+# Step 3:  Path Transformations

 From [Sprint 8](sprint_008.md) we have the following definition for grids: